Baseball Prospectus: History

-Baseball Prospectus (sometimes referred to as BP) was founded in 1996 by Gary Huckabay, who recruited the initial contributor group of Clay Davenport, Rany Jazayerli, Christina Kahrl, and Joe Sheehan, with the publication of the first annual set of forecasts.
+Baseball Prospectus was founded in 1996 by Gary Huckabay, who recruited the initial contributor group of Clay Davenport, Rany Jazayerli, Christina Kahrl, and Joe Sheehan, with the publication of the first annual set of forecasts.
 "That first year, BP charged $20 for a statistics guide produced on a photocopier.
 It printed around 300 copies and sold about 170 to fellow statheads, even though the book was missing the St. Louis Cardinals.
 'It was terrible,' recalls Kahrl, 'but it nevertheless didn't discourage us.'
 Within a few years Brassey's Inc. published the guide, which grew to about 3,000 copies.
 By 2007 it reached The New York Times bestseller list, topping 70,000 copies at $21.95 a pop."

 The kind of sabermetric approach favored by Baseball Prospectus has gained significant acceptance by the management of many Major League Baseball clubs, notably the Boston Red Sox and Cleveland Indians.
 BP has often been considered the modern successor to Bill James' Baseball Abstract series of books in the 1980s.

 Reflecting its legacy as a group of sabermetricians who met over the Internet, BP has no "main office."
 Working for BP is a second or part-time job for many of the regular staff, who conduct their work for BP in their own home offices.

 The website BaseballProspectus.com began in 1997 primarily as a way to present original sabermetric research; publish advanced baseball statistics such as EqA, the Davenport Translations (DT's), and VORP; and promote sales of the annual book.
 Beginning in 2003, the site placed most of its new articles, its PECOTA forecasts, and some of its statistical databases in a "premium" section that could be accessed only by subscription.
 However, in May 2011, BP "announced it has made its entire archive of premium and fantasy content over one year old completely and permanently free to the public".